Codes in the Damerau Distance for DNA Storage: Abstract

 \section{Abstract}

 Motivated by applications in DNA-based storage, we introduce the new problem of code design in the Damerau metric.
 The Damerau metric is a generalization of the Levenshtein distance which, in addition to deletions, insertions and substitution errors also accounts for adjacent transposition edits.
 We first provide constructions for codes that may correct either a single deletion or a single adjacent transposition and then proceed to extend these results to codes that can simultaneously correct a single deletion and multiple adjacent transpositions.
-We conclude with constructions for joint block deletion and adjacent block transposition error-correcting codes.
+We conclude with constructions for joint block deletion and adjacent block transposition error-correcting codes.\footnote{Parts of the results were presented at the International Symposium on Information Theory in Barcelona, 2016.}